mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Since we are well grounded Scala developers, we defined a newtype wrapping every native type.
+Since we are well-grounded Scala developers, we defined a newtype wrapping every native type.
 Now, we want to get all the directors stored in the table:

 ```scala
 def findAllDirectors(): IO[List[Director]] = {